The big box store variation of the crappy fast food McJob

 or the low level office job.

-is filled to brim with merchandise reaching up to the fluorescent light ceiling, annoying consumer crazed customers and of course, dozens of overworked, underpaid disgruntled employees.
+The store is filled to brim with merchandise reaching up to the fluorescent light ceiling, annoying consumer crazed customers and of course, dozens of overworked, underpaid disgruntled employees.
 This is where dreams of a successful career go to die, right into the discount bin.

 The New Job Episode